SAnsell/FlukaVarianceMesh/README.md

 file.
 It is not necessary to use this but it shows the standard method of calling C++ from FLUKA and is convenient for those users who are building full synchrotron and accelerator models.
 Replace as needed.

+# License

+This code is released under GPL-3.

 # Contacts